 Frequently Asked Questions

-1. Can I cancel my life insurance policy anytime?
+- Can I cancel my life insurance policy at any time?

-Yes, you can cancel anytime, but the process and outcomes depend on your policy type and how long you’ve had it.
+Yes, you can cancel at any time, but the process and outcomes depend on your policy type and the length of time you’ve had it. - Will I receive a refund of my premiums if I cancel my policy?

-Some policies allow reinstatement within a set period, but you may need to pay back premiums and possibly take a medical exam.
+Some policies allow reinstatement within a specified period; however, you may be required to pay back premiums and possibly undergo a medical examination.

 Conclusion